mozilla-l10n/documentation/src/localization/dev_best_practices.md

 * `OK` in English becomes `Ceart ma-thà` in Gaelic.
 * `Save document?` in English becomes `A bheil thu airson an sgrìobhainn a shàbhaladh` in Gaelic.

 Another good example is *Yes/No*.
 There are two types of languages, those that have *Yes/No* as a single word, and those that don’t and work on mirroring the verb.
-For example, a `Do you want to open the page?` > `Yes/No` dialog works in English, but in Gaelic/Irish/Welsh and several other languages the equivalent answer is `Want/Not want`.
+For example, a `Do you want to open the page?` > `Yes/No` dialog works in English, but in Celtic languages (and several others) the equivalent answer is `Want/Not want`.

 W3C has a good [guide](http://www.w3.org/International/articles/article-text-size) on the length ratios a developer should be prepared for.